 Eurofighter is already the most successful European defence project ever.
-But anyone who believes that Eurofighter has reached its peak could not be more mistaken — the truth is the best years are yet to come.
-Right now, we have a number of exciting opportunities.
-There are serious prospects, both in terms of more sales and future capability developments.
+But anyone who believes that Eurofighter has reached its peak could not be more mistaken — the truth is, as 2020 demonstrated, the best years are yet to come.

-These plans clearly demonstrate Germany’s ambitions to significantly advance the Luftwaffe capability and their trust and commitment to not only the Eurofighter programme, the aircraft and its capability, but also clearly supporting the European Defence industry.
+This agreement clearly demonstrates Germany’s ambitions to significantly advance the Luftwaffe capability and their trust and commitment to not only the Eurofighter programme, the aircraft and its capability, but also clearly supporting the European Defence industry.
 Germany is also looking to replace its Tornado fleet.
 I firmly believe that Eurofighter is the country’s best choice.
-We will be continuing to support the German nation with information to support their assessments and we look forward to entering de-tailed talks in due course on how this requirement can be satisfied.
+We will be continuing to support the German nation with information to support their assessments and we look forward to entering detailed talks in due course on how this requirement can be satisfied.

 However, the need for more aircraft to be manufactured doesn’t stop here.
 We also received a ‘Request for Quotation’ from the Spanish government to provide an offer to commence replacement of their F-18 fleet which are fast approaching the end of their life.
 Since the very beginning of Eurofighter, both Germany and Spain have shown great trust and commitment in the programme — and both will be part of our future.